borgbackup/borg/docs/quickstart.rst

 host is accessible using SSH.
 This is fastest and easiest when |project_name|
 is installed on the remote host, in which case the following syntax is used::

-  $ borg init user@hostname:repository.borg
+  $ borg init user@hostname:backup

 or::

-  $ borg init ssh://user@hostname:port/repository.borg
+  $ borg init ssh://user@hostname:port/backup

 If it is not possible to install |project_name| on the remote host, it is still possible to use the remote host to store a repository by mounting the remote filesystem, for example, using sshfs::

-  $ sshfs user@hostname:/path/to/folder /tmp/mymountpoint
+  $ sshfs user@hostname:/path/to/folder /mnt
-  $ borg init /tmp/mymountpoint/repository.borg
+  $ borg init /mnt/backup
-  $ fusermount -u /tmp/mymountpoint
+  $ fusermount -u /mnt

 However, be aware that sshfs doesn't fully implement POSIX locks, so you must be sure to not have two processes trying to access the same